Ajam of Bahrain: Third generation (1950s–1970s)

-Between the 1950s and 1970s, Gulf Iranians sought citizenship in Bahrain and the United Arab Emirates (UAE) due to economic and cultural factors.
+Between the time period of the 1950s and 1970s, Gulf Iranians sought citizenship in Bahrain and the United Arab Emirates (UAE) due to economic and cultural factors.
 During this period, the economies of Bahrain and the UAE were experiencing rapid growth, driven by the oil boom and expanding trade networks.
 These developments offered better employment opportunities, access to education, and improved healthcare compared to Iran, where economic challenges and limited industrialization in some regions prompted migration.
 Citizenship in Bahrain and the UAE provided Gulf Iranians with access to emerging state benefits and business opportunities, fostering their integration into these wealthier Gulf states.